-The definition of MSME is based on the SME Policy Framework (2014) of the Ministry of TEATT.
-This definition may be revised upon the course of project implementation.
+- The definition of MSME is based on the SME Policy Framework (2014) of the Ministry of TEATT.
+This definition may be revised upon the course of project implementation. - If need be, priority will be given to MSMEs that suffered from the hurricane.